nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 There are two types of jobs that can be submitted on the WRDS Cloud: interactive jobs, which are executed line-by-line and immediately return a response to each command, like in a Python console; batch jobs, which are longer programs executed as a whole, like in a Python run.
 The former are more useful for exploration and testing, while the latter are more useful for elaborated, multi-step programs.
 Both types of jobs are scheduled and managed by the Grid Engine, which distributes job submissions to the least-busy computing node available.

-To run interactive jobs it is necessary to schedule an interactive job with the WRDS Cloud Grid Engine as follows:
+To run interactive jobs it is necessary to schedule an interactive job with the WRDS Cloud Grid Engine.
+More precisely, it is necessary to

 ```
 # Schedule an interactive job with the Grid Engine (from Terminal):